Violence Against Women and Girls

 Our Campaign page highlights our recent projects, which help to prevent Violence Against Women & Girls.

-We offer training to agencies and services, providing insights into the impact of abuse on Muslim and BME women, the challenges they face in accessing services, and how services can overcome those barriers.
+We offer training to agencies and services on the impact of abuse on Muslim & Minority Ethic women, their challenges in accessing services and how services can overcome those barriers.